[ Application Procedures || Chapter Management ||

 If an applicant does not meet the necessary qualifications for national student membership, they can still join and participate in SHRM.
 Give them the following three options:

 - Join the Society as a regular associate, general, or professional member for $185 and then participate in the student chapter activities and/or the local professional chapter.

 - Join your chapter as a "local-only" member.
 Pay local dues and participate in student chapter activities.
 (If your chapter offers this option.)

 How do graduating student members convert their memberships to professional status?

 A special offer is made to student members who are graduating.
 They can upgrade their membership to a regular SHRM associate, general, or professional membership for half-price.
-A regular membership normally costs $180, but for student members, the first year is just $80.
+A regular membership normally costs $185, but for student members, the first and second year of professional membership is just $80 each year, a savings of $210.
 To take advantage of this offer, students must fill out a special student conversion application, and they must apply within six months of the expiration date of their student membership.
 Example: a student member graduates in May and their membership expires in June.
 They can apply for conversion in July, August, September, October, November, or December, three months after the expire date (not the graduation date).

 What does the chapter need to do in order to be recognized as active by the national office?

 To be recognized as an active, affiliated SHRM student chapter, your chapter must first have completed the affiliation process and received a chapter charter.
 After receiving a charter, the group must maintain membership of at least 8 national members as of November 30th each year.
 In addition, a Student Chapter Information Form must be submitted each year by September 30th to notify the national office of chapter contact information and current officers.
 Participation in the annual Merit Award competition is strongly encouraged, though not required to maintain your charter.
 If your chapter has been inactive for an extended period, it may be necessary to complete the affiliation process again to re-charter the chapter.
 Contact Student Programs if you are in this situation.